How to See Accessibility Options in Mac OS X Instantly from Anywhere with a Keystroke

-OS X Mountain Lion makes it easier and faster than ever to access and tweak Accessibility Options from anywhere on the Mac.
-Just hit Command+Option+F5 and a preference window will instantly appear that allows you to adjust commonly used Accessibility features.
+Mac OS X makes it easier and faster than ever to access and tweak Accessibility Options from anywhere on the Mac, thanks to a new keyboard shortcut.

-The settings list includes enabling zoom from keyboard or scrolling, enabling and disabling VoiceOver, toggles for sticky keys, slow keys, and mouse keys, contrast adjustments, and the ability to toggle screen inversion on and off.
+The Accessibility Options panel settings list includes enabling zoom from keyboard or scrolling, enabling and disabling VoiceOver, toggles for sticky keys, slow keys, and mouse keys, contrast adjustments, and the ability to toggle screen inversion on and off.

 If you don’t have it enabled, the zoom features are very useful and allow you to hold down the control key combined with a two-fingered swipe gesture to zoom in and out of areas on the screen.

 Of course you can also adjust your Accessibility Options on the Mac via the System Preferences, but this quick access shortcut is extremely useful for users who need it, and it’s a pretty easy keyboard shortcut to remember too.

 Control-Option-Command-8 inverts the display